Glenmont, Maryland: Parks

 In addition to these three parks, there are 11 parks located within the vicinity of Glenmont, totaling over 1100 acre of land.
 Chief among these are Brookside Gardens and Wheaton Regional Park, both managed by Montgomery Parks, a division of the M-NCPPC.

+In March 2021, the Glenmont Pavilion opened.
+It is a 1598 sqft playground located next to the Glenmont Fire Station.